Modi’s move to scrap Article 370 challenged in Indian SC

 ISLAMABAD: The Narendra Modi-led central government’s move to scrap all the special provisions granted to Jammu and Kashmir under Article 370 has been challenged in the Indian Supreme Court, Financial Express reported.

+The government had amended Article 367 and added clause 4 under which “Constituent Assembly” was replaced with the “Legislative Assembly”.

-The petition that runs into nine pages urges India’s top court to “issue writ of mandamus to respondent No. 1 for quashing of the impugned notification GSR551 (E) order 2019 dated 5th August of 2019, for amending Article 367 of the constitution of India, being illegal, unconstitutional and void ab-initio & ultra vires tothe constitution of India to provide justice.”
+The petition that runs into nine pages urges India’s top court to “issue writ of mandamus to respondent No. 1 for quashing of the impugned notification GSR551 (E) order 2019 dated 5th August of 2019, for amending Art 367 of the constitution of India, being illegal, unconstitutional and void ab-initio & ultra vires to the constitution of India to provide justice.”

 Home Minister Amit Shah on Monday proposed to revoke the special status under Article 370 and bifurcate the state into two Union Territories — Jammu & Kashmir and Ladakh.